tommydebisi/Uptick-Talent-Fellowship/ts2-chat-api/README.md

     ```

 ## Usage
-After starting the server, you can use a WebSocket client to connect to `ws://localhost:3000` (if connecting locally) else use [Hosted Websocket Api](ws://simple-chat-app-qo54.onrender.com) for chat functionalities.
+After starting the server, you can use a WebSocket client to connect to `ws://localhost:3000` (if connecting locally) else use `ws://simple-chat-app-qo54.onrender.com` for chat functionalities.

 **API Endpoints** </br>
 **POST /api/register** ([Hosted API endpoint](https://simple-chat-app-qo54.onrender.com/api/register)): Registers a new user. <br>